jockee/lang/lang.md

 -- TODO: looks like every internal variable leaks into global scope <- probably what's not allowing us to replace foldInternal with fold in stdlib
-  -- TODO: if var only exists in scope, remove it after application -- TODO: currently we're only adding to scope. when we're as deeply nested as possible, we need to step back up and remove scope?
+  -- TODO: if var only exists in scope, remove it after application -- TODO: currently we're only adding to scope.
+  -- TODO: nested named function could definitely have the same argument names. those shouldn't be mixed up. see how `unique` uses `includes?`

+when we're as deeply nested as possible, we need to step back up and remove scope?

 how to know when to release var?
 * not just global scope, but nested scope as well (let-in in lambda, for instance)

 -- TODO: repl catch eval error and continue
--- TODO: do we want/need string keys in dicts?

 -- MID
--- TODO: newline can't be breaking every expression. consider piping -- TODO: print
--- TODO: `filter` if-then-else without comma around predicate and then -- TODO: pretty syntax for bound functions: `empty xs = xs == []`?
+-- TODO: newline can't be breaking every expression. consider piping -- TODO: `filter` if-then-else without comma around predicate and then

 -- TODO: Maybe
+  -- TODO: case expression. after maybe
   -- TODO: list index/at
 -- TODO: string interpolation "#{intval}"
+  * Could be LString ["val of a: ", (Atom "a"), "!"]

 -- BACKLOG
+-- TODO: use `=` for function definition as well
+-- TODO: types
+-- TODO: Pattern matching
+  * allow multiple bindings of same name
 -- TODO: where clause
--- TODO: Pattern matching
--- TODO: case expression
+-- TODO: guard clause
 -- TODO: Static typing

 -- TODO: modules/namespacing
 -- TODO: replace string with T.Text?

 -- COULD BE MOVED TO STDLIB
-* dict update merger
+* dict update merger. could it, though? how would we modify the dict?

 ----